 Here's what you'll need:

-Instructions for setting up your offline sync are really straight-forward, but the bulk of the process is just downloading and using the three core components above.
+Instructions for setting up your offline sync are really straightforward, but the bulk of the process is just downloading and using the three core components above.

 And just like that, you can use Google Sheets even when you're offline—no WiFi necessary.

-Google Sheets is a powerful tool—it's everything you'd expect from a spreadsheet, with the extra perks of an online app.
+Google Sheets is a powerful tool—it's everything you'd expect from a spreadsheet with the extra perks of an online app.
 While the example spreadsheet that we created may have been a bit silly, the practical applications of using Sheets for your workflows (both business and personal) are limitless.

-Whether you need to make a budget, outline your next proposal, gather data for a research project, or log info from any other app that connects with Zapier, a Google Sheets spreadsheet can bring your data to life.
 And with everything stored in Google Drive, you'll never worry about losing your files again—even if your computer dies.